MarcoSchaeferT/InVADo_setup/readme.md

 contains additional data to complement the main InVADo repository

 - figures of functional groups (needed for web dashboard)
-- small precalculated data set (for development or when running the web dashboard without InVADo desktop)
+- small precalculated data set (for web part development or when running the web dashboard without InVADo desktop)
 - InVADo config file
 - graphics settings file